Measuring the Sky: How to Estimate Angles in Astronomy

 When you look up at the night sky, distances are meaningless.
 You can't say "that star is 5 miles away from the moon" because the stars are light-years away.
 Instead, astronomers use angles to measure the apparent distance between celestial objects.

 But here is the cool part: You don't need a telescope or a sextant to measure these angles.
-You already have the perfect tool attached to your body—your hand.
+You already have a practical first-pass tool attached to your body—your hand.
+It will not replace precise instruments, but it is surprisingly useful when you want a quick estimate in the field.

 Why Measure Angles in the Sky?